-Policy approved by the Board of Trustees - July 1, 1998 Policy revised by the Board of Trustees - March 24, 2010 Policy revision approved by the Board of Trustees - June 24, 2020
+Policy approved by the Board of Trustees - July 1, 1998 Policy revised by the Board of Trustees - March 24, 2010 Policy revision approved by the Board of Trustees - June 24, 2020 Policy revised by the Board of Trustees - June 29, 2023

-Westmoreland County Community College will not discriminate in its educational programs, activities or employment practices based on race, color, national origin, sex, sexual orientation, disability, age, religion, ancestry, union membership, gender identification or expression, veteran status or any other legally protected classification.
+Westmoreland County Community College does not discriminate in its educational programs, activities or employment practices based on race, color, national origin, sex, sexual orientation, disability, age, religion, ancestry, gender identity or expression, veteran status, union membership, or any classification protected by state or federal law.
 This policy is applicable to all employment activity, all human resources matters inherent in the employer/employee relationship, and all educational programs.

-In implementing this policy, all employment applications are welcome.
-Hiring decisions are based upon qualifications, skills, ability, and organizational fit; and all employment practices and educational programs are guided by applicable labor agreements and federal/state statutes.
+All employment applications are welcome and hiring decisions are based upon qualifications, skills, ability, and organizational fit.
+All employment practices and educational programs are guided by applicable labor agreements and federal/state statutes.